simonmichael/hledger/hledger/hledger.m4.md

 This avoids breaking hledger 1 journals, which may have used names like revenues:gain to record gains.

-Why do we post both gains and losses to a Revenue account ?
+Why do we post both gains and losses to a revenue account ?
 It's more convenient than using separate revenue and expense accounts, and the sign keeps things correct.

 ## Recording gains